hodaUsama/hodaUsama.github.io/_posts/2025-05-14-Randomness.md

 math: true
 ---

-Ever flipped a coin and wondered: *Shouldn’t it be 50/50?
-Then why did I get 3 heads in a row?*
+Ever flipped a coin and wondered why you got heads three times in a row?
+Welcome to the world of **randomness and probability** — where short-term surprises often give way to long-term patterns.

-Welcome to the world of **randomness** — where short-term surprises often give way to long-term predictability.
+In this post, you'll explore what randomness really means, how we use **probability theory** to measure uncertainty, and how concepts like **sample space**, **mutual exclusivity**, and **tree diagrams** help us model real-world randomness — from games to machine learning.

 ---